-Denodo has in place an Ethics Policy which sets out the standards of professionalism and integrity to be maintained in all of Denodo’s operations worldwide.
+Denodo has in place a Code of Business Conduct and Ethics Policy which set out the standards of professionalism and integrity to be maintained in all of Denodo’s operations worldwide.
 This includes a requirement to respect the human rights of everyone associated with Denodo and a prohibition on using forced or child labour.
-The Ethics Policy also sets out Denodo's whistleblowing process for our employees to raise any concerns they may have in relation to compliance with our legal obligations, including in relation to modern slavery and human trafficking, and to ensure that there is adequate protection for employees who "blow the whistle".
+The Ethics Policy also sets out Denodo's whistleblowing process for our employees to raise any concerns they may have in relation to compliance with our legal obligations, including in relation to modern slavery and human trafficking, and to ensure that there is adequate protection for employees who "blow the whistle"

 Our due diligence processes